AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 You can send transactional messages based on customer marketing profiles, which allows you to leverage all profile information to personalize the message content, use the unsubscription link, and apply marketing typology rules such as [fatigue rules](../../sending/using/fatigue-rules.md).

-For more on the differences between event-based and profile-based transactional messages, see [this section](../../channels/using/getting-started-with-transactional-msg.md#transactional-message-types).
+* For more on the differences between event-based and profile-based transactional messages, see [this section](../../channels/using/getting-started-with-transactional-msg.md#transactional-message-types).

+* The configuration steps to create a profile-based transactional message are detailed in [this section](../../channels/using/configuring-transactional-event.md#profile-based-transactional-messages).

 ### Editing a profile transactional message {#editing-profile-transactional-message}